abudaan/push-notification-server/README.md

 Now open the file `./client/pushtest1/ios/pushtest1.xcodeproj` in Xcode.
 The app needs to be configured for push notifications, follow the steps outlined [here](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/AppDistributionGuide/AddingCapabilities/AddingCapabilities.html#//apple_ref/doc/uid/TP40012582-CH26-SW6).
 In the last step we finally create the connection certificate and key that are needed to run our server, we will get back to that after we have finished setting up the client.

-Follow the steps described [here](https://facebook.github.io/react-native/docs/pushnotificationios.html), you can skip the first 2 steps and start at "Manually link the PushNotificationIOS library".

 Because you can not test push notification in an emulator, connect a physical iOS device, enable wifi, select this device as build target and build the project.